-Individuals who are responsible for the Municipality's Short-Term Portfolio shall comply with the Municipality's Conflict of Interest guidelines and the relevant sections of the CPA Code of Professional Conduct.
+Individuals who are responsible for The City of Quinte West's Short-Term Portfolio shall comply with The City of Quinte West's Conflict of Interest guidelines and the relevant sections of the CPA Code of Professional Conduct.

 ONE JIB, in its capacity as a joint municipal service board, in addition to being a local board of each member Municipality is subject to a Code of Conduct as required by the Municipal Act, 2001 (the "Act").
 This Code of Conduct applies to the Chair and the other Members of ONE JIB acting in their capacity as Members of ONE JIB.